raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Not saving data immediately]"
+title: "Not saving data immediately"
 ---

 Make sure that any experimental data is written to a file as soon as it is recorded.
 Avoid saving data to an internal list or dictionary as you go along and then writing it all to a file at the end of the experiment, because if your experiment ends abruptly due to an error or exceeding the 10 minute time limit, you won’t get any data.